COPE Galway Board of Directors

 All our board members volunteer their time, and offer a diverse range of experience and knowledge to support and direct our work.
 They have a leading role in delivering the COPE Galway 2020-2025 Strategy.

 Eamon Bradshaw (Chair)

 Eamon joined the board as our new Chairman in October 2017.
 He is the Planning and Development Project Director of Port of Galway, a role that brings him into constant contact with government agencies and businesses in Galway.
 Eamon supports many local charities, sporting bodies, and community groups including COPE Galway.

-Marketing & Communications Representative
+Communications & Media Representative

 Father Joe Roche